FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 Enable the platform
 -------------------

 The first thing to explain is how to enable the platform.
-One machine become the platform when you install the main rcm platform agent, the rcm master (look at the `Installation and Administration Guide <i_and_a_guide>`_ to see how to do that).
+A machine become the platform when you install the main rcm platform agent, i.e. the rcm master (look at the `Installation and Administration Guide <i_and_a_guide>`_ to see how to do that).
-Being the platform means that this machine or master as we call it will be the center of all the user will create in its robotic world: we are speaking of simulated robots for now because we still don't have added physical robot in that world but can be physical robot or machines that works as robots in the
+Being the platform means that this machine (or master, as we call it) will be the center of all the user will create in its robotic world: we are speaking of simulated robots for now because we still don't have added physical robot in that world but can be physical robot or machines that works as robots in the